GSA/open-gsa-redesign/_apidocs/entity-api.md

 <div class="usa-alert usa-alert-warning" id="site-wide-alert" role="alert">
    <div class="usa-alert-body">
      <p class="usa-alert-text">
-        At this time, please cease using the Entity Management API for any Representations and Certifications display (also known as 'Reps and Certs') information.</br>/<br>Entity Management API results may not match the information available in the Reps and Certs in the entity's record on SAM.gov.
-The Reps and Certs display via search at SAM.gov is correct.</br></br>The Reps and Certs data stored in the database is correct.</br>The Reps and Certs data in the SAM record is correct.</br>It is the data returned by the API that we are investigating.</br></br>We will provide updates as soon as possible.
+        At this time, please <b>cease using</b> the Entity Management API for any Representations and Certifications display (also known as 'Reps and Certs') information.<br><br>Entity Management API results may not match the information available in the Reps and Certs in the entity's record on SAM.gov.
+The Reps and Certs display via search at SAM.gov is correct.<br><br>The Reps and Certs data stored in the database is correct.<br>The Reps and Certs data in the SAM record is correct.<br>It is the data returned by the API that we are investigating.<br><br>We will provide updates as soon as possible.
      </p>
    </div>
  </div>